-- Crown roofs can exacerbate the depth of properties and often result in an inappropriate bulk and massing.
+- Crown roofs as the main roof structure can exacerbate the depth of properties and often result in an inappropriate bulk and massing.
 As such, they are generally discouraged and more traditional pitched roofs are generally favoured. - Increases to ridge height will be assessed on their own merits at the time of a planning application, and a street scene plan will be required as part of any application.
-Where roof forms are of a uniform style/height and appearance, it is unlikely that an increase in ridge height will be supported by the Council. - Hip to Gable extensions are discouraged in the case of semi-detached houses as it is considered that this unbalances the pair and results in a loss of symmetry.
+Where roof forms are of a uniform style/height and appearance, it is unlikely that an increase in ridge height will be supported by the Council. - Hip to Gable and Dutch Gable roof structures extensions are discouraged in the case of semi-detached houses as it is considered that this where they would unbalance the pair and result in a loss of symmetry.
 In some cases, roof forms in a street may be uniform and therefore this type of alteration may erode the group value of the street and will not be supported by the Council.

-Figure A.2 Examples of Single and Two Storey Side Extensions/Development and Flank to Boundary Distances
+Figure A.2 Examples of single and Two Storey Side Extensions/Development and Flank to Boundary Distances